 While preserving the overall intent and structure of Goal 2, we are making a few strategic updates to its metrics and actions to more effectively support a positive, inclusive school culture and to deepen our partnerships with families around student well-being and learning.
-While maintaining the overall structure of our goals, metrics, and actions, we are making a few intentional updates to select metrics and action steps to maintain compliance, respond to partner feedback, and enhance our ability to monitor progress and impact, we are making the following updates to Goal 2:
+While maintaining the overall structure of our goals, metrics, and actions, we are making a few intentional updates to select metrics and action steps to maintain compliance, respond to partner feedback, and enhance our ability to monitor progress and impact, we are making the following update to Goal 2:

 - We have added language to Action 2.2 to reflect the use of the Learning Recovery Emergency Block Grant, in alignment with LCAP requirements.
-This update outlines how these funds will be used over the next two years to support the improvement of student outcomes, with a particular focus on expanding support for social, counseling, personnel and external vendors, inclusive of additional intern counselors. - Metric 2.8 Parent Survey: Original 3-year target was below the baseline.
-Making adjustments to our 3-year target to show equal to or above our baseline. - Goal 2, Action 2: Student and Family Services Personnel: As a result of All Students, English Learners, Hispanic Students, and Socioeconomically Disadvantaged students receiving a Red Chronic Absenteeism Indicator on the 2023 CA School Dashboard, we have added language to reflect the support we are providing that will remain constant for the full 24-27 LCAP cycle, per the LCAP instructions.
+This update outlines how these funds will be used over the next two years to support the improvement of student outcomes, with a particular focus on expanding support for social, counseling, personnel and external vendors, inclusive of additional intern counselors.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.